-all did must

-am do new

-are eat no

-at four now

-ate get on

-be good out

-black have

-brown he

-but into

-came like
+must all did do am new are eat no at four now ate get on be out good black have brown he but into came like

-Academic skills students will need to demonstrate mastery by the end of Grade 1, in order to be prepared for Grade
+Academic skills students will need to demonstrate mastery by the end of Grade 1, in order to be prepared for Grade 2:

 - Student must be reading at a Lexile Level of at least 190.
-(Meta-Metrics-GaDOE) - Fluency: 50-60 words per minute - Read sight words: Dolch Primer list (please -yes) and 1st Grade Dolch Sight Word list. - Create a simple sentence with organization and cohesion using capital letters and end punctuation - Use conventional spelling for words with common spelling patterns and spell untaught words phonetically will with yes
+(Meta-Metrics-GaDOE) - Fluency: 50-60 words per minute - Read sight words: Dolch Primer list (please -yes) and 1st Grade Dolch Sight Word list. - Create a simple sentence with organization and cohesion using capital letters and end punctuation - Use conventional spelling for words with common spelling patterns and spell untaught words phonetically as